Beam-Impact/beam-salesforce-cartridge/CONTRIBUTING.md

 - [Back to README](./README.md)

 # Contributing to _MFRA_

-The following is a set of guidelines for contributing to MFRA base cartridge.
-These are mostly guidelines, not rules.
-But by adhering to them we hope to address your pull request in timely manner.
+To contribute to the MFRA base cartridge, follow the guidelines below.
+This helps us address your pull request in a more timely manner.

-## Submitting your first Pull Request
+## Submitting your first pull request

-If this is your first attempt at sumbitting a pull request please follow the following steps.
+If this is your first pull request, follow these steps:
 1. Create a fork of the MFRA repository
 2. Download the forked repository
 3. Checkout the integration
 4. Apply your code fix
-	5. Create a pull request (against the integration branch)
+5. Create a pull request against the integration branch

-## Submitting a Pull Rquest
+## Submitting a pull request

-1. You will need to create a branch off of the integration banch.
+1. Create a branch off the integration branch.

-	* It is highly recommended to rebase your branch before submitting your pull request to reduce the risk of merge confilicts.
+   * To reduce merge conflicts, rebase your branch before submitting your pull request.

-	* Please reference the issue number in the comments of your pull request when applicable.(optional)
+   * If applicable, reference the issue number in the comments of your pull request.
+2. In your pull request, include:

-2. Include a breif description of the problem and solution being addressed in your pull request.
+   * A brief description of the problem and your solution

-    * Include screen shots when applicable.(optional)
+   * (optional) Screen shots

-    * Include error logs when applicable.(optional)
+   * (optional) Error logs

-    * Include steps to reproduce (if applicable).
+   * (optional) Steps to reproduce

-3. You will need to grant MFRA team members access to your fork in order for automated test to be run on your pull request prior to merging it into our integration banch.
+3. Grant MFRA team members access to your fork so we can run an automated test on your pull request prior to merging it into our integration branch.

-      __Granting access to your forked repository__

-        * From within your forked repository, find the 'Settings' link( found in the left nav of the site)
+   * From within your forked repository, find the 'Settings' link (see the site navigation on left of the page).

-        * Under the settings menu click on 'User and group access'.
+   * Under the settings menu, click 'User and group access'.

-        * Add the new user to the input field under the heading 'Users' with write access.
+   * Add the new user to the input field under the heading 'Users' and give the new user write access.

-4. Note if there is any data that needs to be included with your code submission.
+4. Indicate if there is any data that needs to be included with your code submission.

-5. Code should pass the automation process.
+5. Your code should pass the automation process.

-    * code needs to be linted
+   * Lint your code:

-            npm run lint
+    `npm run lint`

-    * code needs to pass unit test.
+   * Run and pass the unit test:

-            npm run test
+    `npm run test`

-    * code needs to pass unit/intergration test.
+   * Run and pass the unit/intergration test:

-	        npm run test:integration
+    `npm run test:integration`

-## What to Expect
+## What to expect

-* Once your pull request has been submitted it will be looked over and considered for merging.
+After you submit your pull request, we'll look it over and consider it for merging.

-* As long as it has met the guidlines illustrated above it should be merged in a timely fasion.
+As long as your submission has met the above guidelines, we should merge it in a timely manner.

-* Our sprints generally run for two weeks, and in that period of time all pr's should be looked over and feedback given (merged depending on our current sprint priorities).
+Our sprints run for about two weeks; in that period of time, we typically review all pull requests, give feedback, and merge the request (depending on our current sprint priorities).

 ## MFRA team members

-To speed up the process of reviewing and merging your pull request it might make sense to proactively grant access to your fork for the following team members.
+To speed up the process of reviewing and merging your pull request, grant the following team members access to your fork:

-    to add the team members please allow access for the following users

-        MFRA team - mobilefirst_ra
+  * MFRA team - mobilefirst_ra
-        Jenkins automation - sg-jenkins
+  * Jenkins automation - sg-jenkins